Learn Tagalog: Exploring the Soul of Destiny with "Tadhana" by Up Dharma Down

 This phrase captures the Filipino belief that fate isn't always gentle.
 Sometimes it is ngitngit—intense, harsh.
 The wisdom is in flowing with it rather than fighting.

 From the song: Malamig na hangin (Cold wind).
-Malamig ends in g (a consonant), so we use na.
+Malamig ends in g (a consonant), so we use the separate word na.

 | Adjective | Noun | Combined | English |